 It is not at all uncommon that cremated remains need to be transported across the country.
-Transporting ashes is not a difficult process but there are some things that you will arrange for ahead of time in order to ensure the process goes smoothly.
+Transporting ashes is not a complicated process, but some things must be arranged in advance to ensure the process goes smoothly.

 The Container or Urn

-In 2004 the Transportation Safety Administration (TSA) implemented special procedures for transporting cremated remains.
-The TSA has very specific requirements for the type of containers that can be used for transporting ashes.
+In 2004, the Transportation Safety Administration (TSA) implemented special procedures for transporting cremated remains.
+The TSA has precise requirements for the type of containers to use for transporting ashes.
 TSA agents are not permitted to open urns and containers to verify they contain cremated remains.
-That means it is critical that the container must be capable of being X-rayed.
+That means the container must be capable of being X-rayed.
 Below is an extract from the TSA blog (click here to go to the original document) which addresses the topic:

-If you plan to use a permanent urn for the remains once you reach your final destination, check with your funeral home to see if they can provide you with a temporary urn that can be used for air travel.
-There are also special urns for sale that meet TSA requirements so that they can pass through security.
+If you plan to use a permanent urn for the remains once you reach your final destination, check with your funeral home to see if they can provide you with a temporary urn to use for air travel.
+There are also special permanent urns for transporting ashes that meet TSA requirements so that they can pass through security.

 - Cremated remains (both human and animal) must be shipped by Priority Mail Express® or Priory Mail Express International®.

 - USPS requires that your package have padding and both an inner and outer container.
 The inner container must be siftproof.
 The outer container must also be siftproof.
-You should use ample padding so that there is no movement between the inner and outer container.
+Use ample padding so that there is no movement between the inner and outer container.

-- Both the sender name and address and the addressee’s name and address should be included inside the box in case the outer shipping label becomes damaged in transit.
+- Both the sender’s name and address and the addressee’s name and address should be included inside the box in case the outer shipping label becomes damaged in transit.

 - The USPS recommends that you use the official Postal Service Cremated Remains Kit for packaging your remains.
 The kit is available through the Postal Store on usps.com.

 The USPS will also ship cremated remains internationally unless the country you are shipping to prohibits cremated remains.
 Priority Mail Express International® must be available for the country to which you want to ship.
-You should verify this with the Post Office or by consulting the International Mailing Manual.
+Be sure to verify this with the Post Office or by consulting the International Mailing Manual.
 In addition to packing your remains as you would for domestic mailing, you will need to complete the proper customs declaration form.